 If you are behind on bills and are close to being sent to collections or are already there, then a debt consolidation loan can help.

 You provide a list of your debtors and the amounts.
 The loan processor provides the funding to pay off those debts. and then you have one loan to pay instead of several payments.
 It helps ease your debt burden and can help improve your credit score.

 8. Peer-to-Peer Loan with Investors

 When it comes to bad credit loans, peer-to-peer are new to the game.
-The way a traditional bad credit personal loan works is you apply at a specific lender and the lender provides the funds.
+The way a traditional bad credit personal loans guaranteed approval direct lenders works is you apply at a specific lender and the lender provides the funds.
 All funds come from the same lender.